-Ankle sprains are a relatively common traumatic injury, especially among people who enjoy an active lifestyle and who enjoy sports and other activities like hiking, skiing, and climbing.
-At Colorado Foot + Ankle Sports Medicine, double-board certified Dr. Kevin Blue, DPM, FACFAS, offers patients in and around Parker, Colorado, the most advanced treatment options for ankle sprains, tailoring each course of treatment to your medical and lifestyle needs for a fast recovery and rapid return to the activities you love.
+Ankle sprains are a relatively common traumatic injury, especially among people who enjoy an active lifestyle that include sports and other activities like hiking, skiing, and climbing.
+At Colorado Foot + Ankle Sports Medicine, podiatrists Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team offer patients in and around Parker, Colorado, the most advanced treatment options for ankle sprains.
+They tailor each course of treatment to your medical and lifestyle needs for a fast recovery and rapid return to the activities you love.

 A sprain is an injury to a ligament, a strong, fibrous band of tissue that connects one bone to another, providing: